The story of Esperanza Threads

 2002

-Upon receiving the IRS letter of determination in September, Esperanza Threads set off on its mission to serve people and the environment as a non-profit.
-In the same year Esperanza moved out of its first sewing supervisor, Catherine Dillard’s, basement and into its first building provided and supported by the Vincentian Sisters in Bedford.
+Upon receiving the IRS letter of determination, Esperanza Threads set off on its mission to serve people and the planet as a not-for-profit enterprise.
+In the same year, Threads moved out of its first sewing supervisor's basement and into its first building space provided and supported by the Vincentian Sisters in Bedford.

-Moving to the Detroit Shoreway we were graciously accepted by Our Lady of Mt.
+We moved to our current location in the Detroit-Shoreway a decade later.
+We were graciously accepted by Our Lady of Mt.
 Carmel as we became their tenants.
-It was here that we were able to acquire and host industrial sewing machines which accelerated the growth of our training programs.
+It was here that we were able to acquire and host industrial sewing machinery, which accelerated the growth of our training programs.
+As we redefined the impact we could have as an economic incubator for Cleveland and its residents, our evolution continued.

 2019